Levent0z/docsify/2022/salesforce-connected-app-config.md

 1. Check `Enable for Device Flow`
 2. Uncheck `Require Secret for Web Server Flow`
 3. Uncheck `Require Secret for Refresh Token Flow`

+In the management page for your connected app, under `OAuth Policies` you may want to:

+1. Set `Permitted Users` to `All users may self-authorize`
+2. Set `IP Relaxation` to `Relax IP restrictions`

+The access token timeout is configured in the `timeout` in `Session Settings` page, but the refresh token is configured in the management page.